RippleBench: Capturing Ripple Effects Using Existing Knowledge Repositories: Methods

-Consider two sets of model parameters given by $\theta$ and $\theta'$.
-We denote by $\theta$ the base model parameters and $\theta'$ are updated model parameters, e.g., produced as the result of an unlearning or model editing intervention.
-Any method that edits a model’s knowledge risks unintended consequences: altering one piece of knowledge may influence others.
-We refer to this phenomenon as the \emph{ripple effect}.
-In this section, we take a step toward formalizing this idea by introducing three core constructs: the \emph{knowledge-delta}, the \emph{semantic-distance}, and the \emph{ripple-effect function}.
+Let $\theta$ denote a base model and $\theta'$ a model produced by an intervention on $\theta$, such as unlearning, model editing, or debiasing.
+The intervention targets a specific concept $c$, but its effects need not stay confined to $c$.
+Our goal is to characterize how knowledge change propagates from $c$ to other concepts as a function of their semantic distance.
+We introduce three constructs: the \emph{knowledge-delta}, the \emph{semantic-distance}, and the \emph{ripple-effect function}.

-Underlying any work on concept erasure is two profound philosophical questions: \textit{what is a unit-of-knowledge}, and \textit{what is a concept}.
-We purposefully and explicitly sidestep this question by allowing this to be a malleable and domain-specific notion.
-For this work, a \textit{unit-of-knowledge} is a fact or set of facts, and a concept $c$ is a set of facts defined through a binary classifier that labels a fact as \textit{of-a-concept} or \textit{not-of-a-concept}.
-In this same step, we define an \textit{underlying-knowledge dataset} as a collection of knowledge, which represents the set of concepts one evaluates the ripple effect over.
+Underlying any work on concept erasure are two questions: \textit{what is a concept?} and \textit{how do you measure distance between concepts?} We sidestep both, treating these notions as both domain-specific and configurable.
+For our purposes, a \textit{unit of knowledge} is a fact or set of facts, a \textit{concept} $c$ is a set of facts identified by a binary classifier that labels each fact as of-the-concept or not, a distance function can be specified as any function that takes two concepts (or units-of-knowledge) and returns a scalar, and an \textit{underlying-knowledge dataset} $\mathcal{K}$ is a collection of concepts over which we evaluate the ripple effect.

-\begin{definition}[Knowledge-Delta] A \textbf{knowledge-delta} is a function that takes a model $\theta$, model $\theta'$, a concept $c$, and a measure of utility $U$ as input and returns a scalar.
-It returns the difference in utility between the model and model after model-editing when evaluated over the domain specified by the concept.
+\begin{definition}[Knowledge-Delta] The \textbf{knowledge-delta} measures the change in utility between two models evaluated on a concept.
+Given a utility function $U$, models $\theta$ and $\theta'$, and a concept $c$, it returns

 \end{definition}